 Be 100% sure about your renewable energy claims

-In applying the ad rules, the ASA considers that consumers are likely to generally understand that electricity generated from renewable sources will be distributed through the national grid.
-Energy providers who can prove that all the energy they produce is from renewable sources can therefore claim that they offer ‘100% renewable electricity’ or similar, since the overall environmental impact of changing from a provider not offering 100% renewable tariffs will be the same.
-However, they should still make clear that the energy will be supplied to the national grid and not imply that it will be supplied directly to homes.
+Energy providers who can prove that all the energy they produce is from renewable sources can claim that they offer ‘100% renewable electricity’ or similar, since the overall environmental impact of changing from a provider not offering 100% renewable tariffs will be the same.
+However, they should ensure that it is sufficiently clear to consumers that the energy will be supplied to the national grid and ads must not imply that it will be supplied directly to homes.

 Hold appropriate substantiation